haodafan/BWAPI-BunkerBoxerBot/README.md

 SlayerS_BoxeR was one of the first well-known Starcraft pro-gamers.
 He was a Korean player well known for his aggressive playstyle and flawless micro.

 Famously, he often liked to use the "Bunker rush" strategy against his Zerg opponents.

+## How BunkerBoxeRBot (ideally) plays the Game

+### Grand Strategy

+Our Bot will perform a Bunker Rush.
+This is an all-in strategy designed to win the game within the first 10 minutes.
+After building a small army of marines, BunkerBoxer will move out with said marines and a group of SCVs (workers) towards the enemy.
+Upon reaching the enemy base, an SCV will construct a Bunker, a defensive structure which protects any unit occupying it.
+The idea is that a weak or greedy opponent will not have built enough soldiers to withstand this attack, and will lose before they get a chance to build a strong economy.

+### Micro

+TBD

+### Macro

+Given that our bot is meant to win (or lose) the game within its early stages, we will not have any kind of complicated multi-base economic management.
+We need mine only minerals to build SCVs and marines, and we will prioritize marine production once the appropriate marine-producing buildings have been constructed.